Applications to pursue a Graduate program in Philosophy beginning in the Fall semester of 2023 open on Oct 1, 2022 and close Feb 1, 2023.

 - Writing Sample: A sample of written work of approximately 10-15 double-spaced pages is required.
 The writing sample should demonstrate ability to do philosophy at an advanced level.
 The writing sample should be saved as a pdf., named <LASTNAME.FIRSTNAME writing sample>, and emailed to firstname.lastname@example.org by the application deadline (February 1st).

 - Application Fee: A non-refundable application fee (currently $110 CDN) is required for each application submitted.
 Once you have submitted your application online, you will be directed to pay this fee online via Visa or Mastercard.

 Graduate Record Exam (GRE) scores are NOT required of applicants to the graduate programs.
 Further questions about application procedures can be directed to email@example.com.

 Note that applicants to the new J.D./M.A. program must apply, separately, to both (i) the M.A. in Political and Legal Thought program offered by the Department of Philosophy and (ii) the J.D. program offered by the Faculty of Law.
-If interested in applying for the J.D./M.A. program, contact Philosophy’s Graduate Coordinator, Rahul Kumar, to request further information about procedures.
+If interested in applying for the J.D./M.A. program, contact Philosophy’s Graduate Coordinator, Deborah Knight, to request further information about procedures.